alyf-de/banking/README.md

 Once the consent expires, you will have to give explicit consent again by [resyncing bank and bank accounts](#fetching-a-bank-and-bank-accounts).

 #### Is this consent token safe ?
-It is safely encrypted and is also exchanged with Klarna Kosma after every request that uses it.
+It is safely encrypted and is also refreshed after every request that uses it.